jun-xiao-mainlinestem/2026base/doc/test_auton_buttons.md

 ```

 **What happens:**
+- ✅ Checks if in test mode
 - ✅ Records start time
 - ✅ Calls `runAutonItem()` which executes the selected auton
 - ✅ Calculates and displays run time
 - ✅ Stops chassis with coast
+- ✅ Controller rumbles to confirm execution

 ---